 The conversation wrapped up with Tim’s retrospection on how his leadership style has evolved over the course of his career with three public companies.
 Indeed, Tim recommended CFOs adapt and evolve along with their companies, altering their roles to best fit the company’s particular needs at a given point.

-Curious about the details shared at this conversation?
+Curious about the details shared in this conversation?
 You can be a part of the next one by joining The Circle, apply here.

 Next up on the Ask Me Anything series: